KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

 #### **Coding Conventions and Formatting**
 * Use the **[Google style guide](https://google.github.io/styleguide/cppguide.html)** for source code with the following exceptions:
     * The column limit is 132 (as opposed to the default value 80).
 The clang-format tool will handle this.
 See below.
     * The indent is 4 spaces instead of the default 2 spaces.
+Access modifier (e.g. `public:`) is indented 2 spaces instead of the default 1 space.
 Again, the clang-format tool will handle this.
+    * The C++ file extension is `*.cpp` instead of the default `*.cc`.
     * If you can justify a reason for violating a rule in the guidelines, then you are free to do so.
 Be prepared to defend your decision during code review.
 This should be used responsibly.
 An example of a bad reason is "I don't like that rule."
 An example of a good reason is "This violates the style guide, but it improves type safety."